Kurowski Shultz welcomes two new associates to the firm.

 Kurowski Shultz makes $250,000 pledge to JDRF

-Kurowski and Shultz believe a cure is probable.
+Kurowski and Shultz believe the current science shows that a cure is probable.
 JDRF research initiatives such as the artificial pancreas have reinforced their faith in the cause and the need to do more.

 KS associate, Ted Eckelkamp appeared on the cover of the December issue of St. Louis Lawyer Magazine